Sunday, 14 May 2017

 Obviously all spiritual paths, no matter how different they appear externally (in terms of rituals/mantras/names and forms of God), must have some things in common.
 This common base of all paths is the yamas and niyamas- yogic ethics.
 Ahimsa (non-violence, cosmic love), Satya (truth), brahmacharya (control of the senses) are three great principles on which all genuine spiritual paths are based all over the world.

-Coming back to Lord Shiva, I am sharing from one of my favourite short prayers to Him here (sloka from the Yajur veda):
+Coming back to Lord Shiva, I am sharing one of my favourite short prayers to Him here (sloka from the Yajur Veda):

 Karpura gauram, karuna avataram,